ambera27/Data_Cleaning/README.md

    3) Use descriptive activity names to name the activities in the data set.
    4) Appropriately label the data set with descriptive variable names.
    5) Create a new independent tidy data set with the average of each variable for each activity and each subject.

+The output files from step 4 "har_data.txt" and step 5 "final_data.txt" are also included in the Data_Cleaning folder.

 # References
 The raw data set and complete description can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones